volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-mid-market.md

 - Human analysts handle the context: verifying suspicious activity with affected users, making containment decisions, and adapting response to organizational specifics.

 We built [UnderDefense](https://underdefense.com/platform/) around this model because we saw firsthand that mid-market teams need a provider that owns outcomes, not just generates notifications.
-With 1,500+ correlation rules and 98% verdict accuracy, UnderDefense automates the triage burden while our concierge analysts handle the decisions that require organizational knowledge.
+With 1,500+ correlation rules and 98% verdict accuracy, UnderDefense automates the triage burden while your own team, backed by our 24/7 IR team, handles the decisions that require organizational knowledge.

 The bottom line: AI SOC gives lean teams enterprise-grade detection without enterprise headcount.